debraysimon/tpxle-doc/docs/C-Procedure-Topics/DeployTrackersAEK_T/README.md

 Although you will enjoy this at the beginning, you might need to adapt trackers behavior to better suit your use case requirements, or optimize power consumption.

 Abeeway trackers support a wide variety of modes and configuration parameters to help you with that.
-Please refer to [Abeeway Device Manager User Guide](/D-Reference/DocLibrary_R/#ADMUserGuide) to learn how to change trackers configuration.
+Please refer to [Abeeway Device Manager User Guide](/B-Feature-Topics/AbeewayDeviceManager_C/) to learn how to change tracker configuration.